deepaksood619/deepaksood619.github.io/docs/decentralized-applications/crypto-investing.md

 - No regulation
 - Non productive asset - doesn't generate anything
 - Timing the market is very important
-- More cannot be generated (printing currency)
+- More cannot be generated (like printing currency for controlling markets)
   - Cannot be taken from one person to give to other person
 - Doesn't increase productivity of the world
 - Doesn't create value (invest in businesses that creates value)
 - Source code managed by Blockstream